Fireflight: History

-The band released their fifth album, Now, on March 6, 2012, which became their most chart topping album, and fastest selling, reaching No. 1 on the Contemporary Christian Charts.
-Its leading track, "Stay Close" was released in the Winter Jam Tour 2011.
-They released a music video for "Stay Close" on YouTube on their official Vevo account.
+The band released their fifth album, Now, on March 6, 2012, which became their most chart-topping and fastest selling album, reaching No. 1 on the Contemporary Christian Charts.
+Its leading track, "Stay Close", was released in the Winter Jam Tour 2011.
+The band released a music video for "Stay Close" on YouTube on their official Vevo account.
 The album has sold more than 40,000 copies as of July 15, 2012.

 In early 2014, Fireflight announced that they had asked and been granted a release from their recording contract and were launching a Pledgemusic campaign to raise money for their sixth studio album, to be released independently.
 On June 25, 2014, it was revealed that the title of the new album would be titled Innova.
 On September 5, 2014, it was announced that Innova would be released May 5, 2015.
 On March 3, 2017, they released RE•IMAG•INNOVA, an EP with reimagined selections from Innova.

 Guitarist Justin Cox rejoined the group in 2019.
-Seventh album, Who We Are: The Head and the Heart, released on October 23, 2020.
+The band's seventh album, Who We Are: The Head and the Heart, was released on October 23, 2020.